 Other ways to report hate crime are:

-- CITIZENS ADVICE BUREAU: Citizens Advice Bureau offer help and support with reporting hate incidents.
+- Citizens Advice: Citizens Advice Bureaux offer help and support with reporting hate incidents.

 When reporting the incident or crime, it is crucial that the victim, or other person reporting the incident, makes it clear whether they think it was motivated by hostility or prejudice toward the victim because of their disability, race, religion, transgender identity, sexual orientation or a combination of these things.
 This is important because it ensures the police can record and investigate the reports as a hate incident or crime.